Dismissal for fraud or theft: rules, evidence and your rights

 Yes, if the court rules that the dismissal was invalid.

-4. Can the employer use CCTV footage as evidence?
+4. May the employer use camera footage as evidence?

-Yes, as long as the CCTV footage has been obtained lawfully.
+Yes, provided the camera footage was obtained lawfully.

-• Experienced in cases involving fraud and immediate dismissal
+• Experienced in cases involving fraud and summary dismissal

-• Checking whether evidence and procedure are lawful
+• Verify whether the evidence and procedure are legally valid

-• Litigating for restoration of employment or compensation
+• Litigate for reinstatement of employment or compensation

 Conclusion

-Dismissal due to fraud or theft has serious consequences, but cannot be given out just like that.
-The employer must meet strict conditions and provide convincing evidence.
-If you are faced with this, prompt legal action is crucial.
+Dismissal for fraud or theft has far-reaching consequences, but it cannot simply be imposed.
+The employer must meet strict requirements and provide convincing evidence.
+If you are faced with this, swift legal action is crucial.

 Share this message